jessepav/lacygoill-wiki-backup/vim/register.md

 `:silent` makes sure *all* the output is redirected into the register.

-If the  output is long,  it may  be displayed in  Vim's pager; if  that happens, you'll need to scroll to reach the  end, otherwise the redirection will miss all the lines which were never displayed; `:silent` avoids this pitfall.
+If  the output  is too  long, it  may  be displayed  in Vim's  pager; when  that happens, you need  to scroll to reach the end,  otherwise the redirection misses all the lines which were never displayed; `:silent` avoids this pitfall.

 ### How to do the same thing without overwriting the current contents of the register?
 I just want to append.